 Spectrum Health Lakeland is working with State and local health departments, area hospitals, pharmacies and other partners to implement the Michigan Department of Health and Human Services plan for a phased approach to distribution.
 Groups within 1a, 1b (75 years of age or older and prioritized frontline workers), and 1c (65 years and older) are now eligible for a COVID-19 vaccine as supplies become available.

-A summary of the distribution phases according to Michigan Department of Health and Human Services guidance are listed below.
-The groups that are eligible for the vaccine starting January 11th are highlighted.
+A summary of the distribution phases according to Michigan Department of Health and Human Services guidance is listed below.
 For complete descriptions of each phase visit Michigan.gov.

 How to schedule vaccinations